awsdocs/aws-iot-sitewise-user-guide/doc_source/using-service-linked-roles.md

 }
 ```

+You can use the logs to monitor and troubleshoot your gateways\.
+For more information, see [Monitoring gateway logs](monitor-gateway-logs.md)\.

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
+To allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role, first configure permissions\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 ## Creating a service\-linked role for AWS IoT SiteWise<a name="create-service-linked-role"></a>